Article Image

 Related Videos

-ESP32 Audio Input Using I2S and Internal ADC - Master the art of capturing audio data with ESP32 and analog-to-digital converters, and improve your system's performance using I2S peripheral and DMA controller.
-Explore the benefits of MAX 4466 and MAX 9814 microphone breakout boards for superior audio quality.
+ESP32 Audio Input Using I2S and Internal ADC - Learn how to effectively capture audio data using an ESP32 device and analog-to-digital converters in this detailed tutorial.
+Discover the power of I2S peripheral with DMA controller and optimize your system's audio performance with the MAX 4466 and MAX 9814 microphone breakout boards.

-ESP32 Audio Input - INMP441 and SPH0645 MEMS I2S Breakout Boards - Compare the audio recording capabilities, noise handling, and usability of two MEMS microphone boards, the SPH0645 and the INMP441, when connected to an ESP32.
-Find out which board outperforms the other in this comprehensive video review.
+ESP32 Audio Input Showdown: INMP441 vs SPH0645 MEMS I2S Microphones! - Discover the performance of two MEMS microphone boards, the SPH0645 and the INMP441, when connected to an ESP32.
+This video showcases their audio recording capabilities, noise handling and overall usability, with the INMP441 emerging as the winner!

 HELP SUPPORT MY WORK: If you're feeling flush then please stop by Patreon Or you can make a one off donation via ko-fi